schirrel/ModuleFederationEnhancedPlugin/README.md

 # ModuleFederationEnhacedPlugin
-Here are some functinalities for Webpack Module Federation.
+Here are some functionalities for Webpack Module Federation.

 ##  Features
 - Modules' Name Map